About the oscillatory possibilities of the dynamical systems: OSCILLATION MODES OF A DYNAMICAL SYSTEM

 A well-known example of this type of mode mixing is offered by the distinctive bursting activity of some types of neurons \cite{40}.
 It corresponds to a generic dynamical behavior that, for systems of dimension three or higher, occurs when a stable limit cycle is growing under parameter variations toward a transversely oriented saddle limit cycle and becomes one of the so-called Shilnikov-type attractors, as that shown in Fig.~\ref{Fig1}.
 The time evolution of these attractors reflects the nonlinear mixing of two oscillation modes associated with the Hopf bifurcations of two different (but saddle-node connected) fixed points.\footnote{In neural models, bursting is traditionally studied with fast/slow decomposition approaches so useful for analytical purposes \cite{41}, but the full phase space perspective provides the most generic view of what a bursting is.} The important feature is that the intermittent incorporation of oscillations at the saddle frequency does not necessarily require any bifurcation of the stable orbit.
 This can be deduced from the analysis of two-parameter Poincar\'{e} maps describing a three-dimensional flow with a saddle limit cycle near homoclinicity \cite{42,43} and it has been verified in numerical simulations, as in the case of Fig.~\ref{Fig1}.
-Less known is the kind of nonlinear mixing shown in Fig.~\ref{Fig1bis}, in which a initially stable fixed point has experienced two successive Hopf bifurcations and the second oscillation mode (of higher frequency) locally incorporates in the first limit cycle while it remains strictly periodic.
+Less well-known is the kind of nonlinear mixing shown in Fig.~\ref{Fig1bis}, in which a initially stable fixed point has experienced two successive Hopf bifurcations and the second oscillation mode (of higher frequency) locally incorporates in the first limit cycle while it remains strictly periodic.
 Here again the incorporative mixing takes place through the intertwinement with the unstable manifold of the second limit cycle, without requiring the occurrence of any bifurcation, but now the fast oscillations appear at two different places of the first cycle.\footnote{By modifying the system it is possible to achieve the Hopf bifurcation of the fast frequency earlier than that of the lower one.
 In this case the mode mixing on the atractor usually happens through a torus bifurcation yielding a quasiperiodic orbit of the two frequencies but, with increasing the control parameter, the quasiperiodic signal usually transforms to become a two-sided bursting waveform, probably involving the torus breakdown.
 So that, in practice, the two ways of mode mixing from the same fixed point would produce equivalent time evolutions, at least when the frequencies are clearly distinct.} Another significant difference is that the period of the stable orbit does not change with the incorporation of fast oscillations while in Fig.~\ref{Fig1} the period increases clearly.
-This denotes that, in the case of different fixed points, mode mixing is associated with a homoclinic process.
+This denotes the occurrence of a homoclinic process when the mixed modes arise from different fixed points, as well as its absence when the modes emerge from the same fixed point.
 Finally, in the represented variable, $\psi$, the two kinds of mode mixing appear additionally differentiated by the fact that in one kind the fast oscillations emerge on the top (or the bottom, according to the relative position of the saddle fixed point) while in the other one they emerge at intermediate levels of the oscillatory undulation.
 All these features should be taken into account when analyzing more complex oscillatory waveforms because the simultaneous mixing of a number of oscillations emerged from a saddle-node pair of fixed points is a combination of the two described mechanisms of nonlinear mode mixing.